sporto/elm-workshop/content/05-effects/04-tasks.md

 Once it has retrieved the current time,
 Elm will call our `update` function with a `NewTime` message containing the current `Time`.
-Let’s make our `update` function recognise this message with a `case` statement:
+Let’s make our `update` function handle this message in the a `case` statement:

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )